semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 1. Locate the block you wish to add the prologue to
 2. Add the `prologue` under `tasks`
+3. The `commands` are prepended to all jobs in the block.

+In the example below we use [checkout](#checkout) to clone the repository at the start of every job in the block.

 ```yaml title=".semaphore/semaphore.yml"
 version: v1.0